 use a UAV to capture digital video that duplicates some subset of a traditional survey.

 Paired observations that are digitized should allow more rigorous estimates of school size than our current real-time in aircraft methodology allows.
 Digitized observations could be made from either a manned or unmanned platform.
-Anything we can do to increase the spatial and temporal coverage of the spawning beaches over the course of the entire spawning season that could be used to either augment existing surveys or be used to verify existing survey estimates has the potential to improve the accuracy and or precision of the annual spawning biomass estimate which in turn should increase the accuracy of forecasts going forward.
+Paired observations can either augment existing surveys or be used to verify existing survey estimates, and thus, improve the accuracy and or precision of the annual spawning biomass estimate which in turn should increase the accuracy of forecasts going forward.

+Charter a test fishing vessel and increase our sampling crew size.

-We estimate the age composition of the gillnet and purse seine harvest by directly sampling the harvest by gear type.
-We use purse seine harvest samples obtained in close spatial and temporal proximity to estimate aerial survey data.
-We only use purse seine harvest to estimate the age composition of aerial survey data as we believe this gear type is the more unbiased with respect to size (age).
-The weakness of this methodology is that the size of the purse seine fleet has dropped precipitously over the last 20 years (Figure 1).
-The reduction in fleet size means that the spatial coverage of the purse seine h is more constrained than it once was.
+The age composition of the gillnet and purse seine harvest is estimated by directly sampling the harvest by gear type.
+Age composition of the purse seine harvest are also used to estimate the age composition of the mature population.
+One drawback to using purse seine harvest samples to estimate the mature population is that they are obtained in close spatial and temporal proximity don’t represent the age composition of herring schools across the full spawning grounds.
+The size of the purse seine fleet has dropped precipitously over the last 20 years (Figure 1) and constrains the spatial coverage of the purse seine harvest.
 Further, the harvest is dispersed to a range of processors.
+A second drawback is that the purse seine fishery only occurs during a portion of the spawn, generally towards the early portion.
+As larger herring tend to aggregate and spawn before younger herring, the samples from the purse seine fishery are likely biased towards older fish and negatively affects our ability to estimate maturity and biological reference points.